cecarlsen/com.unity.render-pipelines.high-definition.custom-single-pass-stereo/README.md

 # High Definition Render Pipeline (Custom) - Single Pass Stereo Mod

-This is a work-around/hack for setting custom single pass stereo view-projection (off-axis) matrices in HDRP.
-The approach is to use MockHMD to enable single pass stereo and then overwriting the view data it provides.
+This is a workaround/hack for setting custom single-pass stereo view-projection (off-axis) matrices in HDRP.
+The approach is to use MockHMD to enable single-pass stereo, and then overwrite the view data it provides.

-The proper way is to write and compile your own XR Provider plugin.
-[Here](https://docs.unity3d.com/6000.1/Documentation/Manual/xrsdk-provider-setup.html) is the documentation and [here]((https://discussions.unity.com/t/using-unity-xr-sdk-to-build-my-own-ar-plug-in/904304/12)) is a much needed hint.
+The proper way to do this is by writing and compiling your own XR Provider plugin.[Here](https://docs.unity3d.com/6000.1/Documentation/Manual/xrsdk-provider-setup.html) is the documentation and [here]((https://discussions.unity.com/t/using-unity-xr-sdk-to-build-my-own-ar-plug-in/904304/12)) is a much needed hint.

 ## How to avoid writing a plugin